AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 God is a "Consuming Fire," Origen thinks, because he "does indeed consume and utterly destroy; that he consumes evil thoughts, wicked actions, and sinful desires when they find their way into the minds of believers."
-He teaches that "God\'s consuming fire works with the good as with the evil, annihilating that which harms his children.
-This fire is one that each one kindles; the fuel and food is each one\'s sins."[^251] "What is the meaning of eternal fire?" he asks: \"When the soul has gathered together a multitude of evil works, and an abundance of sins against itself, at a suitable time all that assembly of evils boils up to punishment, and is set on fire to chastisement," etc. Just as physicians employ drugs, and sometimes "the evil has to be burned out by fire, how much more is it to be understood that God our Physician, desiring to remove the defects of our souls, should apply the punishment of fire." ...
-"Our God is a \'consuming fire\' in the sense in which we have taken the word; and thus he enters in as a \'refiner\'s fire\' to refine the rational nature, which has been filled with the lead of wickedness, and to free it from the other impure materials which adulterate the natural gold or silver, so to speak, of the soul."
+He teaches that "God's consuming fire works with the good as with the evil, annihilating that which harms his children.
+This fire is one that each one kindles; the fuel and food is each one's sins."[^251] "What is the meaning of eternal fire?" he asks: "When the soul has gathered together a multitude of evil works, and an abundance of sins against itself, at a suitable time all that assembly of evils boils up to punishment, and is set on fire to chastisement," etc. Just as physicians employ drugs, and sometimes "the evil has to be burned out by fire, how much more is it to be understood that God our Physician, desiring to remove the defects of our souls, should apply the punishment of fire." ...
+"Our God is a 'consuming fire' in the sense in which we have taken the word; and thus he enters in as a 'refiner's fire' to refine the rational nature, which has been filled with the lead of wickedness, and to free it from the other impure materials which adulterate the natural gold or silver, so to speak, of the soul."